Gideon Shryock: Career

 Shryock's immediate descendants are a daughter, two granddaughters, five great-grandchildren and several great-great-grandchildren.
 The notable projects of Gideon Shryock allowed him to enjoy a fame that extended beyond Kentucky.

-Career and education
+Legacy

-Gideon Shryock is the first architect to build in the Greek Revival Style in Kentucky.
+Gideon Shryock was the first architect to build in the Greek Revival Style in Kentucky.
 He was introduced to this architectural style through his mentors.
 The famous architect, Latrobe built the first Greek Revival building in America.
 Benjamin Latrobe is credited as the father of the Greek Revival in the US.
 The Greek Revival style replaced the Palladian and Roman architecture which was considered the national style during the first half of the 19th century.
 Latrobe trained two pupils, one of which is William Strickland.
 Strickland entered the office and training under Latrobe at the age of 16.